phrnxx/GnomeWin/README.md

 Calendar Widget: Convenient calendar access by clicking on the date.

-Control Center: Quick access to system settings and indicators.

 System Integration: Displays the current keyboard layout, battery level, and network activity/status.

 Live Equalizer: The panel automatically detects music playback and displays a real-time visualizer.